-As of December 31, 2016, our assets consisted of mineral interests underlying 107,568 gross (30,442 net) acres in the Permian Basin.
-Diamondback is the operator of approximately 41% of this acreage.
-As of December 31, 2016, there were 545 vertical wells and 190 horizontal wells producing on this acreage.
-Net production during the fourth quarter of 2016 was approximately 7,919 net BOE/d.
-In addition, there were 23 horizontal wells in various stages of completion.
-For the years ended December 31, 2016, 2015 and 2014, royalty revenue generated from these mineral interests was \$78.8 million, \$74.9 million and \$77.8 million, respectively.
+As of December 31, 2018, our assets consisted of mineral interests underlying 532,295 gross acres and 14,841 net royalty acres in the Permian Basin and Eagle Ford Shale.
+Diamondback is the operator of approximately 37% of this acreage.
+As of December 31, 2018, there were 1,127 vertical wells and 2,321 horizontal wells producing on this acreage.
+Net production during the fourth quarter of 2018 was approximately 20,191 net BOE/d and net production for the year ended December 31, 2018 averaged 17,275 BOE/d.
+For the years ended December 31, 2018, 2017 and 2016, royalty revenue generated from these mineral interests was \$282.7 million, \$160.2 million and \$78.8 million, respectively.

-The estimated proved oil and natural gas reserves of our assets, as of December 31, 2016, were 31,435 MBOE based on a reserve report prepared by Ryder Scott, our independent reserve engineers.
-Of these reserves, approximately 58% were classified as proved developed producing reserves.
-PUD reserves included in this estimate were from 86 gross horizontal well locations.
-As of December 31, 2016, our proved reserves were approximately 68% oil, 18% natural gas liquids and 14% natural gas.
+The estimated proved oil and natural gas reserves of our assets, as of December 31, 2018, were 63,136 MBOE based on a reserve report prepared by Ryder Scott Company, L.P., or Ryder Scott, our independent reserve engineers.
+Of these reserves, approximately 72% were classified as proved developed producing reserves.
+Proved undeveloped, or PUD, reserves included in this estimate were from 183 gross horizontal well locations.
+As of December 31, 2018, our proved reserves were approximately 66% oil, 18% natural gas liquids and 16% natural gas.

-Our mineral interests entitle us to receive an average 5.95% royalty interest on an acreage weighted basis on all production from our approximately 107,568 gross acres with no additional future capital or operating expense required.
+As of December 31, 2018, our mineral interests entitle us to receive an average 2.79% royalty interest on all production from our approximately 532,295 gross acres with no additional future capital or operating expense required.
 The actual royalty percentage varies by lease and ranges from less than 1% to 25%.
 The average royalty percentage on a production basis can therefore vary over time depending on the relative amount of production from the various leases.
-In the Spanish Trail area of Midland County, Texas where the majority of the drilling activity has been, our average royalty interest on an acreage weighted basis is 20.4% in 16,551 gross acres and Diamondback is the operator of 61% of this acreage.
+In the Spanish Trail area of Midland County, Texas where the majority of the drilling activity has been, our average royalty interest on an acreage weighted basis is 21.1% in 15,398 gross acres and Diamondback is the operator of 64% of this acreage.

-Based on Diamondback's evaluation of applicable geologic and engineering data with respect to the approximate 41% of our mineral interests for which it is the operator, Diamondback had identified approximately 273 potential economic horizontal drilling locations in multiple horizons in the Spanish Trail area.
+As of December 31, 2018, based on Diamondback's evaluation of applicable geologic and engineering data with respect to the approximate 37% of our mineral interests for which it is the operator, Diamondback had identified approximately 201 potential economic horizontal drilling locations in multiple horizons in the Spanish Trail area and approximately 596 potential economic horizontal drilling locations in multiple horizons in the Pecos County area.
 We do not have potential (not involving proved reserves) drilling location information with respect to the portion of our properties not operated by Diamondback, although we believe that the portion of the Spanish Trail area in Midland County, Texas operated by others has very similar production characteristics to the portion operated by Diamondback.
-RSP Permian, Inc., or RSP Permian, is the operator of a majority of our properties in Spanish Trail that are not operated by Diamondback.
-As of December 31, 2016, RSP Permian had drilled 49 horizontal wells on this acreage,